writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 ## Conclusion ##

-In conclusion, we have used Nornir to solve a common problem across all environments and have provided two ways of representing this data.
+In conclusion, we've used Nornir to solve a common problem across all environments and have provided two ways of representing this data.
 Both the toolkit and the inventory structure is homogeneous enough to cater for all environments and output folders and files are dynamically generated without intervention from the operator.

-We have also integrated a Python module not present in Nornir to provide additional functionality without the need to write our own custom module, highlighting the power and potential of using this automation framework.
+We've also integrated a Python module not present in Nornir to provide additional functionality without the need to write our own custom module, highlighting the power and potential of using this automation framework.

 The repository for this project can be found [here](https://github.com/writememe/day-one-net-toolkit) and I hope you found this useful!